meta-erlang/meta-erlang.github.io/blog/2025-01-26/index.md

 /usr/lib/nerves-hub-link/bin/nerves_hub_link start_iex
 ```

-In Nerves Cloud web interface, check with the device has listed there:
+In NervesCloud web interface, check with the device has listed there:

 ![alt Device up](nhc_device_10_connected.png 'Device up with 1.2.0 version')

 The 'Firmware' column should be pointing to '1.2.0' version (because this
 version was the latest build).

-For upgrade and downgrade using Nerves Cloud, there are some options like
+For upgrade and downgrade using NervesCloud, there are some options like
 creating a Deployment or send an update command to a specific device.
 In this
 experiment, let's send update command.